Aflatoxins and Environmental Toxins

 Exposure to chemicals such as vinyl chloride and thorium dioxide can increase the risk of a type of liver cancer called angiosarcoma (see Types of Liver Cancer).
 Vinyl chloride is a chemical used in making certain plastics.
 Thorium dioxide is a chemical that in the past was injected as part of certain x-ray tests.
 In the United States, thorium dioxide is no longer used, and strict regulations minimize the exposure to vinyl chloride.

 Long-term exposure to drinking water that is contaminated with naturally occurring arsenic increases the risk of some types of liver cancer.
-This is more common in parts of East Asia, but might also occur in the United States, such as parts of Maine, Michigan, Minnesota, South Dakota, Oklahoma, and Wisconsin.
+This is more common in parts of East Asia, but might also occur in the United States, such as in parts of Maine, Michigan, Minnesota, South Dakota, Oklahoma, and Wisconsin.